MetaMask/snaps/packages/examples/packages/manage-state/README.md

   if one is set, or a default state otherwise.
 - `clearState` - Reset the state to the default state.

+Each of the methods also takes an `encrypted` parameter.
+This parameter can be used to choose between using encrypted or unencrypted storage.
+Encrypted storage requires MetaMask to be unlocked, unencrypted storage does not.

 For more information, you can refer to
 [the end-to-end tests](./src/index.test.ts).